zicht/z/README.md

 ### release:deploy ###
 Deploy a release to a specific environment

+### release:simulate ###
+Simulate a deploy to a specific environment.
+The only difference with an actual deployment is that the 'post' tasks may differ, and that the synchronization of the data is done with a --dry-run flag.

 ### content:backup ###
 Create a local backup archive of remote content (database + content assets)